emircvdr/Beem-App/README.md

 # Beem App

 This is Beem App project built with **Next.js** for the frontend and **Golang** for the backend.
-The project aims to managing tasks, plans, and workflows.
+The project aims to managing tasks, plans, and workflows..

 ## Features